kentwdev/VERMOS/README.md

-# VERMOS: Simplifying web development
+# VERMOS: simplifying web development

 This is a JavaScript based framework with improvementsfor developing and running both interactive web applications and REST APIs.
 Vermos can run as either a monolithic back-end or as a set of MicroServices.